15 helpful collaboration tools for remote (or flexible) teams

 Google Workspace

 Who hasn’t used Google Docs by now?
-As one of the most frequently used collaboration tools, Workspace—the hub formerly known as G Suite—offers all kinds of simple, easy-to-use tools for just about everything.
+As one of the most frequently used collaboration tools, Workspace—the hub formerly known as G Suite—offers a wide range of simple, easy-to-use tools for just about everything.

 Simplicity is the game with Google.
 If you’re planning to create masterful works of art, it’s probably not for you.
 With that said, about 95 percent of typical team tasks fall within its scope, making it effective for real-time collaboration.

-Gmail and Google Meet are just some of the staples of remote collaboration tools they offer, and with all the file storage available, remote employees will have no trouble keeping in touch and making things happen.
+Gmail and Google Meet are just some of the staples of remote collaboration tools they offer.
+With all the file storage available, remote employees will have no trouble keeping in touch and making things happen.

-It’s fun when you can see coworkers adding their inputs near your own, and Google’s interface makes that possible without lagging or freezing up.
-Workspace may not be elite project management software, but it’s a great option for teams just starting on their collaboration journey.
+It’s fun to see coworkers adding their inputs near your own, and Google’s interface makes that possible without lagging or freezing up.
+Workspace may not be elite project management software, but it’s a great option for teams just starting their collaboration journey.

 Zoom

 As the OG of videoconferencing, Zoom reigns supreme for adaptable calls across teams and organizations.
-It’s easy to use—both in the native app as well as the online web app—and the screen sharing and recording features remain unmatched by their competitors.
+It’s easy to use—both in the native app and the online web app—and its screen sharing and recording features remain unmatched by its competitors.

-Zoom is probably the best program for virtual meetings around so far, but that’s about where its capabilities end.
+Zoom is probably the best program for virtual meetings so far, but that’s where its capabilities end.
 There’s not much else you can do with it.

 Monday

 The next aspect of team collaboration is project management.
-There are many moving parts in a group project, and without a common hub for team members to share and monitor progress, things can get out of control fast.
+A group project has many moving parts, and without a common hub for team members to share and monitor progress, things can quickly get out of control.

 Delivery teams, sales teams, and developers can all use different boards and cards to track progress, keep abreast of project status, and share files as necessary.
 Real-time dashboards also give managers a clear picture of how efforts are being spent and how to spend them better.